 HEX codes: #D9dad7 • #979f83 • #374f3f • #192e25 • #553b28

-The faded grey and green in this palette are sophisticated, but the deeper greens and the brown bring in that cozy fall feeling.
+The faded grey and green in this palette are sophisticated, but the nearly black green and brown bring in that cozy fall feeling.

 Notice how the colors in the featured logo are used.
 Using grey as the main font color creates a visual hierarchy, balancing the logo out with the symbol and slogan in a soft green.